otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 inline barcode on the first read, and an indexed barcode on both reads.
 These are known as combinatorial barcodes as many unique combinations can be made from pairs of barcodes.
-⋅⋅⋅• In ./working/clean, create a directory called lane2 to contain the raw data for this exercise and create the directory ddsamples to contain the cleaned output.
+    • In ./working/clean, create a directory called lane2 to contain the raw data for this exercise and create the directory ddsamples to contain the cleaned output.
-⋅⋅⋅• Unarchive data set 2 (DS2):
+    • Unarchive data set 2 (DS2):
-/opt/data/clean/lane2.tar
+    /opt/data/clean/lane2.tar(ADAPT PATH)
     into the lane2 directory.
 2. Examine the contents of the pairs of files in the terminal again.
     • How are the FASTQ headers related between pairs of files?
     • Can you identify the indexed barcode in the FASTQ header?
 3. We will again use the Stacks’ program process_radtags to clean and demultiplex our samples.
     • You will need to specify the set of barcode pairs used in the construction of the RAD library.
     • Enter the following barcodes into a file called lane2_barcodes in your working directory (make sure you enter them in the right format):
-• AACCA/ATCACG CATAT/ATCACG GAGAT/ATCACG
+            AACCA/ATCACG CATAT/ATCACG GAGAT/ATCACG
-• TACCG/ATCACG AAGGA/CGATGT CAACC/CGATGT
+            TACCG/ATCACG AAGGA/CGATGT CAACC/CGATGT
-• GACAC/CGATGT TACGT/CGATGT
+        GACAC/CGATGT TACGT/CGATGT
         [Use the nano editor to create your file.]
+(EXPLAIN HERE)
     • Modify your barcodes file by adding a third column to it, specifying a human-readable name for each sample (instead of having the output files named after the barcodes).
 As we saw in the previous exercise, these sample names would normally coincide with your particular experimental design.
 Here, for simplicity, we can just use indv_01, indv_02, etc.
     • Copy the remaining barcodes for this lane of samples from the file:
         /opt/data/clean/lane2_barcodes
         and append them to your barcodes file in your working directory.
     • You can concatenate this file onto the end of your file using the cat command and the shell’s append operator: cat file1 >> file2, or you can cut+paste.
     • How many samples were multiplexed together in this RAD library?
 (The wc command can tell you this.)
     • You will need to specify the two restriction enzymes used to construct the library (NlaIII and MluCI), the directory of input files (the lane2 directory), the list of barcodes, the output directory (ddsamples) and specify that process_radtags clean, discard, and rescue reads.
     • The process_radtags program will write a log file into the output directory.
         Examine the log and answer the following questions:
-• What is the purpose of the four different output files for each set of barcodes?
+    * What is the purpose of the four different output files for each set of barcodes?
     • How many raw reads were there?
     • How many were retained?

 ### Exercise II
 **part 1: de novo assembly of RAD tags without a